coatk1/books/christian-living/living-by-the-book.rst

 * The quality of your interpretation will always depend on the quality of your observation.
 * Understanding the types of barriers:

-    * Geographical barriers: not understanding a geography's history and it's significance.
+    * **Geographical barriers**: not understanding a geography's history and it's significance.
 Use atlases.
-    * Language barriers: understand the meaning of the root words.
+    * **Language barriers**: understand the meaning of the root words.
 Use Bible dictionaries, interlinear texts, and commentaries.
-    * Culture barriers: reconstruct cultural context (i.e. communication, transportation, trade, agriculture, occupations, religion, perceptions of time, etc.).
+    * **Culture barriers**: reconstruct cultural context (i.e. communication, transportation, trade, agriculture, occupations, religion, perceptions of time, etc.).
 Use Bible handbooks.
-    * Literary barriers: understanding the different genres so you know how to approach each book.
+    * **Literary barriers**: understanding the different genres so you know how to approach each book.
 Use commentaries.
-    * Communication barriers: you won't understand everything nor answer every question.
+    * **Communication barriers**: you won't understand everything nor answer every question.
 We are finite while God is infinite.
 The best thing is to understand all the essentials for eternal salvation and daily living.

 * Hazards to Avoid: